To help enable new riders ages 18-26 to join, we are now offering free bikes and scholarships.

 All participants pay the registration fee and commit to raise at least the fundraising minimum for their ride (see section below).
-The registration fee helps cover things like food, lodging, the support vehicle, your Fuller Center jersey, and a t-shirt.
+The registration fee helps cover things like food, lodging, our support vehicle, your Fuller Center jersey, and a t-shirt.
 We strive to keep the registration fee accessible to all of our riders.

 To ensure that our ride impacts those in need, we set minimum fundraising requirements for our riders.
 Together we can reach families around the world with an opportunity for a hand up out of substandard housing.
 See Why We Ride.

-First time young-adult riders are also encouraged to apply for a scholarship!
+Riders 26 and under are encouraged to apply for a scholarship!
 Learn more here.

 However, we hope you don’t want you to stop there – on average our riders raise about $1,000 over their requirements.
 Setting even larger goals – like $10k, $25k, or even $50k – will help you and your supporters think big.
 See what different levels accomplish.